Vyral/base-template/_posts/2019-05-13-staging-puts-10k-more-in-your-pocket.md

 Clutter eats away at your equity.
 Do not show how you live, but show them how buyers can live in your home\!

-&nbsp;Staging allows you to make a great first impression.
+Staging allows you to make a great first impression.
 Buyers decide if they want to buy your home in the first 30 seconds.

 You can read all about my staging tips and about these home selling sharks in [my book.](https://www.amazon.com/How-Fight-Home-Selling-Sharks/dp/1795009357/ref=sr_1_8?keywords=home+selling+shark+book&amp;qid=1557778730&amp;s=gateway&amp;sr=8-8){: target="_blank"}